| Tasks | R Documentation |

 output data directly from project files.

-: Enables defining of output locations
+nodes_override: Enables defining of output locations

 for output nodes individually through nodes_location (see below).

-to be able to define individual locations per output
+Set to TRUE to be able to define individual locations per output

 node.
-Default: FALSE
+Default: FALSE.

-Even if nodes_override is set to TRUE
+Even if nodes_override is set to TRUE, it is not necessary to

 define output locations for each of the output nodes individually.